Wisconsin OWI/DUI defense

 What are the firearm consequences of a felony OWI conviction?

-A Wisconsin felony conviction — including a Class H felony 4th-offense OWI — triggers the lifetime federal firearm ban under 18 U.S.C. §922(g)(1) and the parallel state ban in Wis.
+A Wisconsin felony conviction, including a Class H felony 4th-offense OWI, creates a federal firearm prohibition under 18 U.S.C. §922(g)(1) and a parallel state prohibition under Wis.
 Stat. §941.29.
-Possession of any firearm or ammunition after conviction is itself a Class G felony, carrying up to 10 years in prison.
-Restoration is possible only through a gubernatorial pardon in Wisconsin or, for federal purposes, through §925(c) relief (currently unfunded and therefore practically unavailable).
+Possession of a firearm after conviction can become a new felony.
+Restoration requires a separate legal analysis, often involving a Wisconsin pardon and federal-law review.
 This is frequently the most durable collateral consequence of a felony OWI.

 Does the BAC enhancement apply to a 4th-offense felony OWI?